rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-user-and-database-basics/index.md

 password=<password>
 ````

-Or if you prefer, you can instead create this with:
+Or if you prefer, you can instead create it this with:

 ````
 # echo -e "\n[client]\nuser=root\npassword=<PASSWORD>" >> /root/.my.cnf
 ````

-After which, if you are SSH'd in to your server as root, you can log in to MySQL very easily by typing this command in the command line:
+The SecureShell (SSH) into your server as `root`, and log in to MySQL by running the following command:

 `# mysql`

-- **Method 2.
-SSH to the server, then log in to MySQL**
+#### Method 2: SSH to the server, then log in to MySQL

-If you SSH in to your server first, your user is connecting to MySQL from the `localhost`
+If you SSH into your server first, your user connects to MySQL from the `localhost` because
-As you are already on the machine where MySQL is installed.
+you are already on the machine with MySQL.

-Log in from localhost, by typing this command in the command line:
+Log in from localhost, by running the following command:

 `# mysql -u <USER> -p`

-- **Method 3.
-Connect directly to MySQL**
+#### Method 3: Connect directly to MySQL

-- If you wish to connect directly to MySQL, from your computer, you will need the hostname or IP of the server you wish to connect to.
+If you want to connect directly to MySQL from your computer, you need the hostname or IP address of the MySQL server.
-Type the following command in the command line:
+Then, run the following command:

 `# mysql -h <HOSTNAME_OR_IP> -u <USER> -p`

+### Wildcards in MySQL

+In software, a wildcard is a kind of placeholder represented with an asterisk (\*).
+This `*` can mean any combination of letters/numbers/symbols, so '12345' could be
+represented as  `1*  or  *3*  or  *5`.
+For example, if you want to find a name
+beginning with the letter M, you could search `M*`.

+In MySQL, the wildcard character is a percentage (%) symbol.

+For example, run teh following command to search for all databases ending in the word *schema*:

+`> show databases like "%schema";`

+### Common MySQL commands

-### These are some of the most basic and common MySQL commands:
+These are some common MySQL commands:

-**Note:** End all MySQL commands with a semi colon **;**
+**Note:** End all MySQL commands with a semi colon **;**.

 **List databases:**